The MVBC offers a wide variety of rides for cyclists of all ability levels.

 9-11mph average on very hilly terrain

-http://nybc.net/bike-law-resources/ provides a summary of principal requirements.
+NYBC provides a summary of principal laws and requirements.
 Helmets are required for all rides.
 Earphones are not permitted.
+Aero bars may not be used at any group ride, except the Tuesday Time Trial.
+For all other rides, if you have a bike without aero bars please use that.
 Non-members are allowed to ride with us once before they will be required to join the club.
 Non-members will be required to sign a liability waiver.
 All riders are expected to obey applicable NYS motor vehicle laws.
-This link to the New York Bicycling Coalition, Traffic laws.
 Those riders who have to be spoken to for more than 2 times by a board member about unsafe riding conditions will be barred from future club rides for the rest of the season without compensation on their dues.
 Make sure you have the route, a buddy and the host cell phone number in case you run into problems on the road.